• logo

 Our educational approach

-This recognized BOA training includes the so-called mandatory subjects, such as Legal Knowledge and Conversational and Approach Techniques.
-However, we believe that at the same time attention should also be paid to topics such as aggression control and approach technique.
+Our recognized BOA training naturally includes the mandatory subjects in preparation for the exams.
+However, we believe that attention should also be paid to topics such as digital investigation, aggression control, reading body language and interview techniques.
 These aspects are included in our intensive training program, so that theory and practice complement each other perfectly during the BOA training.
 The training is provided by a very experienced teacher, who can prepare you excellently for the exam.

 Duration of the training